balvarezbuylla/node-gearman-status/README.md

       Create the object
       Init the events with initHistory()
       When you want the data stored at the history, call writeHistory

+      If you want to save a history with rrdtool, you must put a path (for example: path= '/var/tmp/').
+But, if you dont want to save a history, you must comment this line.

     EXAMPLE:
       See test.js